- Global Careers

 Aside from China itself, Washington, DC is ground zero for the study of contemporary China and China policy.
 China Studies is in the center of Washington--amidst embassies, think tanks, NGOs, and government agencies, all with considerable China involvement and expertise.
 Given their unmatched opportunity to study China from both the inside and outside, China Studies graduates are employed in government, business, multilateral organizations, and NGOs around the world.

-The program hosts a monthly lecture series that brings leading experts on dimensions of China from academia, the business world and the policy community to speak at SAIS.
+The program hosts a monthly lecture series that brings leading experts on dimensions of China from academia, the business world and the policy community to speak at the school.

-This event series provides opportunities for members of the China Studies Program and others in the SAIS community to explore current topics on China with experts in an informal setting.
+This event series provides opportunities for members of the China Studies Program and others in the school's community to explore current topics on China with experts in an informal setting.

 Each year China Studies provides limited funding to help offset some of the costs students may incur in undertaking internships in Greater China during the summer.

 When funding is available, China Studies faculty may organize travel for limited numbers of students on topics involving Chinese domestic or foreign policy.

 China Studies offers an annual research seminar on various topics for which students complete research papers of publishable quality.
 Students may also have opportunities to serve as research assistants for academic books or other projects.

 China Studies Program hosts an Annual Rome Endowment Photo Contest each year.
 This contest encourages the outstanding use of photography to tell compelling stories about our China Studies students’ travel experiences in Greater China.
 At the end of the spring semester, China Studies will award six cash prizes to winners.
 These awards will include three third place awards ($100); two second place awards ($200); and, one first place award ($300).